Skip to main content

 Standing Waves

-Standing waves occur when two waves of the same frequency and amplitude traveling in opposite directions interfere with each other, creating nodes and antinodes.
+Standing waves occur when two waves of the same frequency and amplitude travel in opposite directions and interfere with each other, creating nodes and antinodes.
 In the context of the vocal tract, the shape and length of the tract determine the specific frequencies at which these standing waves form, which correspond to different vowel sounds.

 Recommended video: